Curriculum, Rotations & Conferences

 Other conferences

-The fellow is required to attend the following educational conferences:
+The fellow is encouraged to attend the following weekly educational/interdisciplinary conferences:

 • Cerebrovascular conference (weekly)